 A DENVER PUBLIC SCHOOLS SUCCESS STORY

-Kwame Spearman is a proud Denver native and a Denver Public School graduate.
+Kwame Spearman is a proud Denver native, a Denver Public School graduate, and a lifelong Democrat.
 He is running for School Board because he believes in academic excellence for our students.
 Moreover, Kwame will remove politics from the classroom and the district and get back to focusing on the academic needs of our students.

 Kwame is the type of leader our Schools desperately need — he is pragmatic, bold, and will always put our students and teachers first.